Topics

 It is stated in Sura Mulk:

-"We attest on the places where stars fall.
+“We attest on the places where stars fall.
 If could perceive, it is a great consecration.
-No doubt, this Qru an (Koran) is glorious, saved in a book which is protected.
+No doubt, this Quran (Koran) is glorious, saved in a book, which is protected.
 No one can touch it, except those who are pure.
-It is revealed from the Lord of the Worlds."
+It is revealed from the Lord of the Worlds.”

-In Sun: Rahman (Merciful) there is an invitation to think:
+In Sura Rahman (Merciful) there is an invitation to think:

 “O’ throng of humans and jinns!
 If you have the power to cross the boundaries of the Universe, then do so.
 You could not except through Sultan (spiritual ability).”